-A: A consumption limit of two meals per month of largemouth bass has been recommended.
-Each meal should not exceed eight ounces for adults or four ounces for children under twelve (12) years old.
-Women who are nursing, pregnant, or who may become pregnant should not consume largemouth bass from Lake Madisonville.
+A: A consumption limit of two meals per month of blue catfish, crappie, flathead catfish, largemouth bass, and/or spotted bass has been recommended.
+Each meal should not exceed eight ounces for adults.
+Women who are nursing, pregnant, or who may become pregnant and children under twelve years old should not consume blue catfish, crappie, flathead catfish, largemouth bass, and/or spotted bass from Alan Henry Reservoir.
 No limitations were recommended for other species.